Statistics Explained

 Peer reviews

-Eurostat conducted a wave of peer reviews in Western Balkans and Türkiye between 2015 and 2018.
-The methodology of these reviews was the same as that of the peer reviews carried out in the EU Member States and Eurostat between 2014 and 2015.
-Peer reviews were conducted in Türkiye in 2015; in Kosovo* [2], North Macedonia and Serbia in 2017; and in Albania and Montenegro in 2018.
+Eurostat conducted a previous round of peer reviews in Western Balkans and Türkiye between 2015 and 2018.
+The methodology of these reviews was similar to the one of the peer reviews carried out in the EU Member States and Eurostat between 2014 and 2015.
+Peer reviews were conducted in Türkiye in 2015; in Kosovo* [1], North Macedonia and Serbia in 2017; and in Albania and Montenegro in 2018.
 Reports and improvement actions have been published.
-It should be noted that the 2011 version of the European statistics Code of Practice with addition of coordination of the NSS was used in Western Balkans and Türkiye in this latest round of peer reviews.
-A new round of peer reviews is planned to be implemented in Western Balkans, Moldova, Georgia, Türkiye and Ukraine, after the end of the third round of peer reviews among EU Member States and Eurostat in 2023.
+It should be noted that the 2011 version of the European Statistics Code of Practice was used in Western Balkans and Türkiye in this latest round of peer reviews.

-Eurostat has organised two light peer reviews and two peer reviews in the ENP-countries.
-The light peer reviews were conducted in Palestine [3] in 2012 and in Armenia in 2014.
+Eurostat has also organised two light peer reviews and two peer reviews in the ENP-countries.
+The light peer reviews were conducted in Palestine [2] in 2012 and in Armenia in 2014.
 The peer reviews took place in Jordan in 2017 and Armenia in 2019.

-Furthermore, under the Pan-African Statistics Programme (PAS I), managed by Eurostat, 16 peer reviews were organised in African countries in 2018/20.
+Furthermore, under the Pan-African Statistics Programme (PAS I), managed by Eurostat, 16 peer reviews were organised in African countries in 2018 - 2020.
 The results of these assessments were published by STATAFRIC, the African Union Institute for Statistics.

 Sector reviews